Best Google Chrome Extensions to Help Students with Writing

 Hey, just so you know ...
 This post includes affiliate links.
-That means if you go through them to make a purchase I will earn a commission.
-That's how I can afford to continue inspiring and equipping families to add more digital learning to their home education.
-You can read my full affiliate disclosure HERE
+That means if you use them to make a purchase, I may earn a commission.
+You can read my full affiliate disclosure HERE.

 If you don’t use Chrome as your web browser, you should definitely check it out.
 It’s a fan favorite for a reason.
 It’s clean, user-friendly interface makes it easy to use.
 It’s fully integrated with your Google account, so once you sign in on any device, you have access to all of your bookmarks, saved data, and more!
 However, the thing that I love the most about Google Chrome is its HUGE library of extensions.
 There are extensions to help you with so many different things.
 There are even extensions to help with writing projects and learning to write better in general.
 I've rounded up this list of the best Google Chrome extensions to use for homeschool writing.